Every day I get emails from men and women troubled by partner’s past.

-Occasionally I get e-mails from readers who are troubled by their partner’s memories of former lovers.
+Occasionally I get e-mails from readers whose troubles go beyond intrusive thoughts about their partner’s past–these people are troubled by their partner’s thoughts or memories of former lovers.

 Some people are worried that their partner may look back fondly on their former lovers, or have vivid memories of past sexual encounters, and so on.

-I try to tell these readers that memories don’t exist the way they think they do.
+I try to tell these readers that memories regarding your partner’s past don’t exist the way they think they do.

 I’m very picky about what television shows I watch.
 I was drawn to check out The Affair simply because I’m a big fan of the actor Dominic West (who was absolutely brilliant in The Wire), who plays Noah in the series.
 However, Dominic aside, it didn’t take long for the show to grab my attention.